 Person Responsible Actions 4.1 Licensed Supervisors Ensure that you and staff under your control, record their radiation licence on Staff Services online, and that students provide a copy of the obtained licence to Human Resources.
 Ensure all staff/students under your control working with ionising radiation in a Type C registered premise or an enclosed XRD/XRF are either licensed or supervised by a licensed person.
 Ensure all staff under your control using sealed sources, X-ray analysis (open beam and partly enclosed) or x-ray diagnostic apparatus (plain and fluoro) or working in a Type B registered premise are licensed.
 Note - students using or handling radioactive material are exempt from licensing under Regulation 17(2b) and 18(1b).
 Refer to Appendix I. Ensure that all work by undergraduates with ionising radiation is conducted under direct supervision of a licensed supervisor (refer to Appendix B).
-Ensure that the quantities of radioactive materials used are kept to a minimum and specific instruction on handling radioactive materials is provided to radiation workers.
 Ensure that students enrolled in tertiary education, where the operation of ionising apparatus is required as a part of the curriculum do not use ionising apparatus unless the work is conducted under continuous supervision of an appropriately licensed supervisor (refer to Appendix B).
 Ensure that Human Resources are advised when a radiation worker leaves the University or no longer uses radiation.

-HSW Handbook Ionising Radiation Safety Management Effective Date: 22 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 22 September 2027 Page 4 of 46 Warning This process is uncontrolled when printed.
+HSW Handbook Ionising Radiation Safety Management Effective Date: 23 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 23 September 2027 Page 4 of 46 Warning This process is uncontrolled when printed.
 The current version of this document is available on the HSW Website.